Allocation of State Funded Graduate Recruitment Lines

 - If a faculty member chooses not to use a recruitment line, the line will be allocated by the Chair.

 - It is expected that recruitment lines will be used for support of new students.
 A line may be used for support of any other graduate student only by permission of the Chair.

-- If the number of eligible faculty exceeds the number of available lines, faculty who have students in their third of four guaranteed years of funding will not be eligible for recruitment lines.
+- If the number of eligible faculty exceeds the number of available lines, faculties who have students in their third or four guaranteed years of funding will not be eligible for recruitment lines.
 If the number of eligible faculty still exceeds the number of recruitment lines, the Chair, in consultation with the Administrative Team and the Policy and Planning Committee, will determine a fair and equitable means of distributing the lines.